sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

 Finally, one should run "q_learning.py" script.
 This script will use the final behavioral prior model and start reinforcement learning.
 Then store the results in "evals" folder. "with" and "without" foders inside the "evals" folder are used in order to keep the logs of the reinforcement learning agents with and without behavioral prior.
 The "with" and "without" folders given in this repository include the data of the first experiment.

 The file "scaling.py" includes a function that is necessary to scale the objects to the desired sizes.

+"textures" and "selected textures" folders include the textures for the ground and the objects respectively.

+"reactor_description" folder includes the 3D models and urdf definition of the robotic manipulator.

+"sample models" folder include the 3D models of the selected objects.

 In the python environment, the current versions of following packages were used:
 - Numpy